nmshd/documentation/_docs_integrate/read-attribute-from-peer.md

 ## What's next?

 Take a look at our [Integration example]({% link _docs_integrate/integration-example.md %}) if you want to see how an Attribute of a peer is read by an Identity in the context of a larger process.
 Also note that it is not only possible to request the reading of an Attribute from a peer, but that you can share your own Attribute with a peer as well.
-Consult the [Share own Attribute to peer]({% link _docs_integrate/share-own-attribute-to-peer.md %}) guide for this.
+Consult the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide for this.